 - Refresh Kolto Shell/Trauma Probe on priority targets.

 - Weave in Kolto Shot/Med Shot to build up your supercharge and pop it every time it’s off cooldown when in a fight or build it up and save when there are breaks and save it for the next engagement.
 Just get into the habit of continuously hitting your Kolto Shot/Med Shot!

-The key to healing well is to be able to quickly switch targets and be able to predict who’s going to take the damage.
+The key to healing well is to be able to quickly switch targets and be able to predict who is going to take the most damage.
 Use your filler abilities when there isn’t much damage going out.

 I’m basically using a mobile build with interrupt immunity and some defensive capability at the moment.
 I’ve listed a couple of additional Utilities that are good that could be used instead if you prefer.
 See explanations for Utility choice in each Tier for more information.